Bowery/website/markdown/DOCUMENTATION.md

 ### Schemas

-In a `/schemas` directory you can add schemas:
+You can add schemas in the `/schemas` directory:

 ```
 exports.User = {